top of page

 Thankfully due to the enduring popularity of Austen and her wonderful family members who compiled and shared her letters (not her awful sister who burnt so many of them!), we have much fodder for consideration and little tidbits which help us better picture what people wore back then.
 Including sleeve length.

 Ugh, I would probably need a whole other post to discuss sleeve length.
-But let us suffice it to say that sleeves were still long in 1794, then they went the way of the waistline bit by bit, year after year.
+But let us suffice it to say that sleeves were still long in 1794.
+They were made from two long pieces of fabric.
+The fabric was cut with a bend at the elbow instead of being one long straight piece.
+This allowed the wearing better movement and easy of dressing.

 The head of the sleeve (where it attaches at the shoulder) lost its gatherings gradually too.
 By the end of the decade, sleeves were nothing more than short, simple tubes with not a ruffle or gathering at all.
 But in 1794, the average round gown would have had a long sleeve gathered at the head.